John-Curcio/chicken_guac/README.md

 This game is designed to be easy to modify and expand!
 Here are some ideas:

 ### Easy Changes
-- **Chicken Speed**: Change `this.chicken.speed` in `game.js`
+- **Graphics**: Replace `chicken.png` with your own image, or change emojis 🥑, 💣, 🧟‍♂️.
+Just ask Claude "how do I change the chicken image?"
-- **Scoring**: Modify the `+10` in the collision detection
+- **Physics**: Adjust `maxSpeed`, `acceleration`, or `friction` in the chicken object
-- **Spawn Rates**: Adjust `guacamoleSpawnRate` and `bombSpawnRate`
+- **Zombie**: Adjust zombie `speed` (currently 2) or spawn score threshold (currently 50)
-- **Colors**: Update the CSS color schemes
+- **Colors**: Update the color schemes
-- **Emojis**: Replace 🐔, 🥑, or 💣 with different emojis

 ### Medium Difficulty Ideas
-- Add power-ups (speed boost, invincibility)
+- Add power-ups (temporary invincibility, slow-motion, extra points)
-- Create different types of collectibles
+- Create different types of collectibles (different foods with different effects)
-- Add sound effects
+- Add sound effects for collecting, zombie spawn, collision
-- Implement a timer/countdown mode
+- Implement more enemies and enemy types
-- Add particle effects when collecting items

 ### Advanced Ideas
-- Multiple levels with increasing difficulty
+- Multiple levels with increasing difficulty and new mechanics
-- Different chicken characters
+- Different chicken characters with unique abilities
-- Moving bombs
-- Multiplayer support
-- Leaderboards

-## Technical Notes

-- **No Dependencies**: Uses only vanilla HTML, CSS, and JavaScript
-- **Browser Compatible**: Works in all modern browsers
+- Boss enemies or special zombie variants
-- **Beginner Friendly**: Code is well-commented and organized
+- Leaderboards and achievements
-- **Extensible**: Object-oriented design makes adding features easy
+- Level editor for custom arenas

 ## Getting Started with Modifications